Show All Answers

 To see if this service is available in your area please contact the GIS Specialist in the Department of Community Development at (269) 329-4477.
 Be aware that even though water and sewer facilities are available at a given address, outstanding benefit fees may exist.

 If you have a question regarding your water and sewer bill please call the City of Portage Treasury Department at (269) 329-4455.

 The Treasury Department is located at:Portage City Hall7900 S Westnedge AvenuePortage, MI 49002

 The department is open Monday through Friday, 8 a.m. to 5 p.m.
 A drop box is available at City Hall (same address as listed for the Treasury) for after hours payments.

-Please call Suez at 269-324-9235 and request a service person be dispatched to your home to determine the problem.
+Please call Veolia (the city's utility contractor) at (269) 324-9235 and request a service person be dispatched to your home to determine the problem.